becloudly/CloudlyMC/README.md

 * 🎮 Support for Paper-Based Minecraft 1.20+ and Velocity Proxies
 * ☕ Fully written in Async Kotlin
 * 🛡️ Modern standards for security and stability
+* 🔗 Online Dashboard to manage your server simply

 ## 📋 Requirements